chirasi99/chirasi99/README.md

 ### I'm a Computer Science Student!

-- 👩‍🎓 I’m a first year student at 🎓[University Of Colombo School of Computing]
+- 👩‍🎓 Third year undergraduate at 🎓[University Of Colombo School of Computing]
 - 👩‍💻 I’m currently learning Computer Science 💙💖
 - 👯 I’m looking to collaborate with other content creators 😉😋
-- ⚡ Fun fact: I love to coding 😜⌨️ and web development😍.
+- ⚡ Fun fact: I love to coding 😜⌨️ and both mobile and web development😍.

 <br />
 <br />